 Atlanta History Center

 The Atlanta History Center is located in the Buckhead section of Atlanta on 33 acres of green space.
-The Center is comprised of multiple locations: The Museum, multiple gardens make up the green space of the center, the Swan House, Smith Family Farm and Wood Family Cabin and the Margaret Mitchell House, located in midtown Atlanta.
+The Center comprises multiple locations: The Museum, multiple gardens that make up the green space of the center, the Swan House, Smith Family Farm, Wood Family Cabin, and the Margaret Mitchell House, all located in midtown Atlanta.
 You will need more than an afternoon to see it all.
 The Center is the largest holder of Civil War artifacts in the country.

 Swan House

 I began with a short walk through the gardens just behind the main Center building.
-There are many trails found here and there is ample signage to lead you to your destination.
-The Swan House is a magnificent 19th Century home, owned by the Inman family.
+There are many trails here, and ample signage leads you to your destination.
+The Swan House is a magnificent 19th-century home owned by the Inman family.

-The mansion holds a great number of original furnishings, many collected by Emily during her travels.
+The mansion holds a great number of original furnishings, many of which were collected by Emily during her travels.
 The centerpiece of the home is the grand main staircase.
 The rooms throughout the home are large and airy.

 Cyclorama

 The Cyclorama is the centerpiece of the History Museum’s collection.
-One of only two cyclorama’s left in the U.S., it is a intriguing look at the Battle of Atlanta and Civil War history.
+One of only two cycloramas left in the U.S., it is an intriguing look at the Battle of Atlanta and Civil War history.

 Commissioned by General “Blackjack” Logan to celebrate the Union’s victory in Atlanta on July 22, 1864, the Battle of Atlanta debuted in 1886.
 It was painted by seventeen German artists in Milwaukee.
 Logan is the largest figure in the piece.

-After touring many cities in the Northeast, it was purchased by Georgia promoter Paul Atkinson and moved the painting to Chattanooga.
+After touring many cities in the Northeast, the painting was purchased by Georgia promoter Paul Atkinson and moved to Chattanooga.
 He also changed the artwork to reflect the battle as a victory for the Confederacy.
 He marketed the painting as the “only Confederate victory ever painted.”
-That was not as it was orignially intented.
+That was not as it was originally intended.

-The City of Atlanta housed the painting at Grant Park since 1893.
-In the 1934, Wilbur Kurtz was hired to restore the painting and added the diorama figures in 1936.
-By the 1979, Atlanta Mayor Maynard Jackson decided to save the painting.
-By 2011, the painting was in disrepair and on track to be destroyed but by 2013, some of Atlanta’s wealthy citizens united to raise funds to save the Civil War artifact.
+The City of Atlanta has housed the painting at Grant Park since 1893.
+In 1934, Wilbur Kurtz was hired to restore the painting and added the diorama figures in 1936.
+In 1979, Atlanta Mayor Maynard Jackson decided to save the painting.
+By 2011, the painting was in disrepair and on the verge of destruction, but by 2013, some of Atlanta’s wealthy citizens had united to raise funds to save the Civil War artifact.

-German artisans were again hired to restore the painting to his glory.
+German artisans were again hired to restore the painting to its glory.
 Some 200 individuals worked to give the work life again.
-The 132 year old restored Battle of Atlanta was opened on February 22, 2019 at the History Center.
+The 132-year-old restored Battle of Atlanta was opened on February 22, 2019, at the History Center.

 The Battle of Atlanta is a unique piece of history to see.
-You begin with a short film that explains the history of the artifact.
-After the presentation visitors are then welcome to view the painting from the viewing platform or from below on the entry level.
-The presenters help you through a hide and seek game of finding Waldo and it is remarkable the minute details found within the canvas.
+You begin with a short film that explains the artifact’s history.
+After the presentation, visitors are then welcome to view the painting from the viewing platform or from below on the entry level.
+The presenters guide you through a hide-and-seek game of finding Waldo, and it is remarkable how minute details are found within the canvas.

-In 1939, Mayor Hartsfield viewed the Battle of Atlanta with the cast of Gone with the Wind who were in Atlanta for the premiere of the film.
-Clark Gable was said to have remarked that they only way to mark the painting more magnificent was to put him it in.
+In 1939, Mayor Hartsfield viewed the Battle of Atlanta with the cast of Gone with the Wind, who were in Atlanta for the film’s premiere.
+Clark Gable was said to have remarked that the only way to make the painting more magnificent was to put him in it.
 Mayor Hartsfield did just that and had Gable’s likeness placed on the face of a dead Yankee.
 Do not miss this unique Civil War artifact at the History Center.

 The Texas

 Alongside the Cyclorama exhibit is a locomotive, the Texas.
-Texas was also displayed in Grant Park where the Cyclorama had been housed for a great many years in Atlanta.
+Texas was also displayed in Grant Park, where the Cyclorama had been housed for a great many years in Atlanta.
 Before its present installation, it underwent a full restoration.
 It is a striking machine.
-In fact, it was rolled in through the back wall of the building just as construction of the building was being completed.
+In fact, it was rolled in through the back wall of the building just as construction was being completed.

-Texas was built in 1856 is an important link the Atlanta’s origins.
-The locomotive served for 51 years contributing to the Atlanta’s rise to become a railroad center.
+Texas was built in 1856 and is an important link to Atlanta’s origins.
+The locomotive served for 51 years, contributing to Atlanta’s rise to become a railroad center.
 On display, just in front of Texas is the Zero Mile Post.
-Installed in the 1850s to mark the end of the Western & Atlantic Southern line this is one of Atlanta’s most significant artifacts.
-These mile posts were used to let the railroad crews where they were along a given route.
+Installed in the 1850s to mark the end of the Western & Atlantic Southern line, this is one of Atlanta’s most significant artifacts.
+These mileposts were used to let railroad crews know their position along a given route.

 The Texas underwent a major upgrade in 1886 when many of its major parts were replaced.
 It is fitting that the restoration used this date as its hallmark because it was the year the cyclorama was painted.
 It is fitting that the Texas and the Cyclorama continue to be displayed together as they have since 1927.